trifork/node-record-mulaw8/README.md

 These audio files are fully compatible with both the [Google Speech to Text API (v2)](https://github.com/gillesdemey/google-speech-v2) and the [Wit.ai Speech API](https://wit.ai/docs/api#span-classtitle-verb-postspeech).

+## Acknowledgements
+This a repo forked from [node-record-lpcm16](https://github.com/gillesdemey/node-record-lpcm16), with a small modification to change the encoding.

 ## Installation

 `npm install node-record-mulaw8`